asimovian/old-plur-backup/README.md

 plur
 ====
-[ This project is in early development ]
+[ This project is in an early development stage ]

 Plur is a federated application platform that is designed to scale across servers, web browsers, mobile devices, and drone devices.